 How to get started?

 So how do you get started with product engineering and AI?
 During consulting, we develop a data strategy with the client and identify the most promising fields for monetization of intelligent software.
-During implementation phase, we either train the agile teams to integrate data science into their methods or help adopting with our own data scientists.
+During the implementation phase, we either train the agile teams to integrate data science into their methods or help to adopt with our own data scientists.

 Book us for your agile training in data-driven product management and grow as a product analyst!